GarettKaube/CanadianNewsDataPipeline/README.md

 - ### Step 10:
 In the Airflow UI, navigate to the variables page and add the variable "OpenAIKey" with value as your api key

+**Note**: Proxy use is enabled by default, to disable, set "use_proxy": false in the scraper config json files

 Now the News_Ingestion pipleine should be able to be triggered and data should start flowing into the database.

 ## Airflow DAGS: